 Festivals in Basel will bring you everything, from world stars to hidden gems, and in all musical genres.
-While classical and jazz festivals (e.g. Offbeat Jazzfestival Basel) are held mainly indoors, rock and pop bands like to play outdoors, and the city becomes their stage.
+While classical and jazz festivals are held mainly indoors, rock and pop bands like to play outdoors, and the city becomes their stage.
 As every year, BScene heralds the opening of the Basel Festival Season.
 BScene is followed by Imagine, a project for diversity and against discrimination that organises a festival on the Barfüsserplatz every June, the Summerstage in the Park im Grünen close to Basel and the”Floss Festival” with its free concerts on a floating stage anchored in the Rhine.
 At the Jugendkulturfestival, the very young take over the city.
 During one weekend in June, young bands and dance groups show what they have achieved in weeks of practice.
 The Basel Early Music Festival also takes place every other year.

 The Basel Tattoo is unique in Switzerland, and is the second largest open-air festival of its kind in the world.
 Every summer, the best representation orchestras from around the world, present catchy tunes combined with elaborately choreographed march sequences, and provide a marvellous spectacle of colour and light in front of the magnificent backdrop of the Kaserne Basel.